 Almost everyone has extra rolls of ribbon in their home.
-Although the first thing that people associate with ribbon is gift wrapping, there are many other ways to repurpose those leftover bits and pieces of fabric.
+Although the first thing that people associate ribbon with is gift wrapping, there are many other ways to repurpose those leftover bits and pieces of fabric.

-It is possible to turn ribbon into hairbows, wall art, and even a chandelier!
-The following ten ribbon craft projects will show you how to transform colorful strips of fabric into cute craft projects.
+It is possible to turn ribbon into hairbows, wall art, and even a chandelier.
+The following 13 ribbon craft projects will show you how to transform colorful strips of fabric into cute craft projects.

 03 of 13

 Ribbon Tassel Keychain

 A ribbon tassel keychain is a perfect project for using up all those leftover bits of ribbon you don't want to throw away because you love the design so much.
-Just attach the ribbon strands to a metal ring, and you will have a pretty keychain that you'll always be able to find in your purse.Continue to 5 of 14 below.
+Just attach the ribbon strands to a metal ring, and you will have a pretty keychain that you'll always be able to find in your purse.

 05 of 13

 06 of 13

 DIY Sunglasses Storage & Display Organizer

 Display and organize your sunglasses with this innovative frame and ribbon craft.
 Attach a piece of stylish fabric to the back of a picture frame, then hot glue ribbon in place to insert your sunglasses.
-You will have both storage and style for your glasses in less than thirty minutes.Continue to 8 of 14 below.
+You will have both storage and style for your glasses in less than thirty minutes.

 Recycle an Old Lampshade Into a Chandelier